-Overtaking can be done on any part of the coarse.
-Boats driving on the "ideal line" can only be passed on the outside.
-The ideal line is defined as the fastest line between any 2 points or buoys that make up the race coarse.
+Overtaking can be done on any part of the course.
+Boats driving on the ideal linecan only be passed on the outside.
+The ideal line is defined as the fastest line between any 2 points or buoys that make up the race course.